habeeb-bit/cybersecurity-journey-progress/README.md

 Understanding the various cyber attack methods is critical for building strong defense strategies in cybersecurity.

 *✅ *Day 9 completed successfully!*

+## 🚀 Day 10: Cybersecurity Journey Progress

+**Date:** August 26, 2025.

+🎥 Watched John Hammond's **"Cybersecurity for Beginners"** on YouTube.

+🔑 Key Takeaways:
+- Cybersecurity is not just about tools — it’s about mindset and persistence.
+- Start small, stay curious, and practice consistently.
+- Hands-on labs, CTFs, and open-source resources are essential for growth.
+- The field is broad (blue team, red team, incident response, etc.), so it’s good to explore and then specialize.

+💡 Reflection:
+This video was motivating and gave me a clearer roadmap on how to approach my learning process step by step.
+I’m excited to keep pushing forward in this 90-day journey!

+#CyberSecurity #Learning #Day10

+*✅ *Day 10 completed successfully!*